 The T2 Medium has poor armor and decent mobility for its tier.
-Upgraded gun provides excellent firepowe and gun depression is top notch.
+Upgraded gun provides excellent firepower and the gun depression is top notch.
 Quick, easy, and painless grind being a tier 2 medium tank.

 Similar to the T2 Medium the M2 Medium plays virtually the same way.
-Armor is still lacking and mobility is slightly below other tier 3 mediums.
-Combination of great firepower and gun depression makes it excellent if played well.
+Armor is still lacking.
+Mobility is also slightly below other tier 3 mediums.
+Its combination of great firepower and gun depression makes it excellent if played well.
 Grind is very short and sweet being that it is a tier 3 tank.

 Infamous for its reputation for being a terrible medium tank the M3 Lee is just that.
 It is a terrible medium tank, but it is a beyond excellent tier 4 tank destroyer.
 Absurd firepower with a great DPM and damage per shot combination.
 Armor is passable for a medium but the two cupolas prevent fighting over hills.
 Lack of a turret also shoehorns the M3 Lee into a tank destroyer role.
 Play it like a tank destroyer and it is one of the best tier 4 tanks.
 Play it like a medium and you’ll hate it like a lot of other players.
 For new players this will be a potential hiccup in the American tank line.

 At tier 5 in the medium line youhave the M4 Sherman.
 The M4 Sherman allows players to either use the 105mm “derp” gun for lobbing HE shells or a 76mm that fits into a more traditional medium role.
 It is lightly armored with good mobility and an excellent gun and is a blast to play.
 With great gun depression and a strong mantlet it works well on hilly terrain.
 It does suffer from being more of a support tank than aggressor.
 For many this tank will be a keeper since it can be configured in several ways and is fun to play.